 Current Land Protection Projects

-We currently have three major land conservation projects under contract for protection.
+Allegheny Land Trust helps local people save local land in the Pittsburgh region.
+We currently have two major land conservation projects under contract for protection.
 We’re working closely with the neighboring communities to ensure these rare green spaces are permanently protected for the benefit of current and future generations.
 Learn more about the individual projects by following the links below to their respective pages.
+If you have land you would like to conserve, please submit information using our online form

 Learn more and stay up-to-date on the project (click here).